 We reviewed approximately 35 colleges and universities listed by the Center for Educational Statistics (NCES) College Navigator that offered masters in forensic accounting online programs.
 We narrowed our original pool of schools by applying the following criteria: national or regional accreditation, online pathways to a masters in forensic accounting or closely related discipline, institution rankings with at least one major publication like U.S. News and World Report, and affordable graduate tuition and fees less than $25,000 per year.
 We then listed our results according to raw affordability.

-Below are the results of our list of top 15 most affordable masters in forensic accounting online programs for 2020.
+Below are the results of our list of top 15 most affordable masters in forensic accounting online programs.

 #15 – Western New England University